Dilawar Khan's Tomb and Mosque: Mosque

 The mosque is located at the western end of the complex.
-Completed in 1613 CE and built by Mughal commander Dilawar Khan, the mosque measures 35 by 28 ft.
+Completed in 1613 CE and built by Nizam Shahi commander Dilawar Khan, the mosque measures 35 by 28 ft.
 The façade contains three cusped arched entrances, with lotus medallions on the spandrels, leading into the interior.
 The interior is divided into three aisles and two bays by means of pillars with octagonal shafts.
 It is surmounted by a dome, resting on a very tall square drum.
 As of 2020, the mosque was in a partial ruinous state.